AU-Biocommons/genome-annotation/ansible/playbooks/README.md

     ```

 5.  **playbook-apollo-ubuntu20-combined-2.yml**
+    1. Requires ansible vault password configured in the environment, with
+        ```
+        export VAULT_PASSWORD="your_secret_vault_password"
+        ```
+    2. Requires the `newapollovms` host group to be defined in the inventory file as the target apollo host, `apollo-XXX.genome.edu.au` where `XXX` is the 3 digit apollo number
+    3. Requires the command line option `--limit newapollovms` to be specified to select the target host group defined in the inventory file (above)
+    4. Optionally define `target_environment=test` for ansible testing
-    1. Requires password of apollo admin user (ops@qfab.org) to passed in as a parameter, and the password cannot contain special characters.
+    5. Optionally define the password of apollo admin user (`ops@qfab.org`) to override the default password specified in the ansible vault.
+Note the password **cannot** contain special characters.
+The default password can also be changed manually on login to the apollo web UI.
+The password can be set on the commandline with:
-        This will be used to protect the apollo application from being commandeered between when apollo is created and when the admin account is registered via the UI Note that the password can be changed to something more permanent on first login.
         `--extra-vars="apollo_admin_password=<APOLLO-ADMIN-USER_PASSWORD>"`
-    2. Requires use of `--limit` to select which host group defined in inventory file will be the target and to make sure this runs for __only one__ server/host at a time
-    4. Requires environment variable `target_environment=<prod or test>` to be defined in the inventory file for the host group
+        or in the inventory file, in the `newapollovms` group vars section
+        ```
+        [newapollovms:vars]
+        apollo_admin_password="<APOLLO-ADMIN-USER_PASSWORD>"
+        ```
-    5. Requires the apollo instance number `apollo_instance_number=<N>` to be defined in the inventory file for the host group.
+    6. Requires the apollo instance number `apollo_instance_number=<N>` to be defined in the inventory file for the host group.
 This should be `999` if `target_environment=test`.
-    6. Requires the custom host name to `apollo_subdomain_name=<CUSTOM>` to be defined in the inventory file for the host group
+    7. Requires the custom host name to `apollo_subdomain_name=<CUSTOM>` to be defined in the inventory file for the host group

-   Please see command example below:
+   Please see the following example inventory file configuration:
     ```
-    ansible-playbook playbook-apollo-ubuntu20-combined-2.yml --extra-vars="apollo_admin_password=<APOLLO-ADMIN-USER_PASSWORD>" --limit newapollovms
+    [newapollovms]
+    apollo-999.genome.edu.au target_environment=test apollo_instance_number=999 apollo_subdomain_name=starwars
     ```

+   The playbook is run as follows:
+    ```
+    ansible-playbook playbook-apollo-ubuntu20-combined-1.yml --limit newapollovms
+    ```

 6. **playbook-apollo-ubuntu20-monitor.yml**
    1. Run monitor playbook to add a new apollo VM to Nagios and Grafana monitoring
-   2. Modify `monitorservervms` host list in inventory file if required (currently should have only one host which is `apollo-monitor.genome.edu.au`)
-   3. Requires use of `--limit` to select which host group defined in inventory file will be the target. **`Note that currently there is only one host/group defined in inventory file`** because there is only one monitoring server therefore both prod and test will run on the same vm
+   2. The playbook requires the use of `--limit monitorservervms` to select the monitoring servers uin the inventory file. **Note that currently there is only one host defined for this group** as there is only a single monitoring server - therefore both prod and test target environments will run on the same server.
-   4. Requires environment variable `target_environment=<prod or test>` to be defined in the inventory file for the host group
+   3. Modify `monitorservervms` host list in inventory file if required (currently only `apollo-monitor.genome.edu.au`)
+   5. Optionally define `target_environment=test` for ansible testing
    5. Requires the apollo instance number `apollo_instance_number=<N>` to be defined in the inventory file for the host group.
 This should be `999` if `target_environment=test`.
    6. Requires environment variable `private_ip=192.168.0.<N>` to be defined in the inventory file for the apollo VM

-   Please see example inventory configuration below:
+   Please see the following example inventory file configuration:
     ```
     [monitorservervms]
     apollo-monitor.genome.edu.au

     [monitorservervms:vars]
-    ansible_user=centos
-    admin_group=wheel
-    #target_environment=prod
-    #private_ip=192.168.0.N
-    #apollo_instance_number=X
+    apollo_instance_number=999
+    private_ip=192.168.0.78
     target_environment=test
-    private_ip=192.168.0.78
-    apollo_instance_number=999
     ```

-   Please see command below:
+   The playbook is run as follows:
     ```
    ansible-playbook playbook-apollo-ubuntu20-monitor.yml --limit monitorservervms
     ```